 And sang our national anthem.

 These days, mom sits by the fire and counts the smoke

 Until her eyes become two rivers, Benue and Niger-

-Where death rows his boat with a grin and a gun
+Where death rows its boat with a grin and a gun,

 My brother’s shrieks slices through the thick darkness

 And mum whispers, “the way they spell ‘hell’

 About The Author